joelzamboni/joelzamboni.com/content/posts/when-the-law-doesnt-matter.md

 New York fought back.
 New Jersey fought back.
 Virginia passed a law and did nothing.

+### The Veto That Protected Predators

+It gets worse.

+In 2025, the Virginia legislature tried to fix this.
+Senate Bill 1252 would have closed the loopholes that let MCA providers evade usury laws.
+It explicitly targeted "devices, subterfuges, or pretenses" used to disguise loans as something else - exactly what happened to me.

+The bill passed the Senate 38-0.
+Unanimous.
+Republicans and Democrats agreed: these practices needed to stop.

+**Governor Glenn Youngkin vetoed it.**

+His reasoning?
+The bill was too "vague and expansive" and might capture "legitimate financial activities" and hinder "access to credit."

+Let me translate: the Governor decided that protecting the MCA industry's ability to charge 820% interest rates was more important than protecting Virginia small businesses from predatory lending.

+This wasn't bad luck.
+This wasn't a gap in the law.
+This was a policy choice.
+The legislature saw the problem, passed a fix with unanimous support, and the Governor killed it.

+I'm not just a victim of a predatory lender.
+I'm a victim of that veto.

 ---

 ## How the MCA Debt Trap Works